 Introduction Online platforms span a wide range of activities, from online market places, to search engines, social media, platforms for the collaborative economy and app stores.
-According to the Commission, the main characteristics of these players are that they have the ability to create and shape new markets, they operate in multisided markets, they benefit from network effects and they play a key role in the digital value creation.1 Online platforms do not fall under the framework of specific sector specific legislation.
-Many of the online platforms provide "information society services" which implies that they are covered by the relatively light touch rules of the Electronic Commerce Directive, while also benefiting from the country of origin and liability exemption.2 However, when the online platforms services, video and content sharing, intermediation or search engines), they are subject to additional obligations.
+According to the Commission, the main characteristics of these players are that they have the ability to create and shape new markets, they operate in multisided markets, they benefit from network effects and they play a key role in the digital value creation.
+Online platforms do not fall under the framework of specific sector specific legislation.
+Many of the online platforms provide "information society services" which implies that they are covered by the relatively light touch rules of the Electronic Commerce Directive, while also benefiting from the country of origin and liability exemption.
+However, when the online platforms provide specific types of information society services (such as communications services, video and content sharing, intermediation or search engines), they are subject to additional obligations.
 Moreover, just like any other service provider, they also need to comply with horizontal legislation such as personal data protection, consumer protection or competition law.